JAMadison/Palette_Pro/README.md

 ## Palette Pro

-This program offers a variety of powerful tools for creating and exploring color palettes.
-With just a few clicks, you can generate randomized color combinations and save them as beautifully crafted 320x60 PNG grids.
-In addition, you can extract color palettes from any image using two different methods: the Kmeans algorithm and Colorgram.
+Palette Pro is a powerful color palette generator that offers a range of tools for creating and exploring color palettes.
+With just a few clicks, you can generate randomized color combinations and save them as beautifully crafted 320x60 PNG grids in the palette/ folder.

-The Kmeans algorithm method clusters the pixels in the image into a specified number of groups to generate a color palette, while Colorgram extracts the dominant colors directly from the image.
-This gives you two powerful methods for generating color palettes based on existing images.
-Whether you're a designer, artist, or just looking to experiment with color, this program offers everything you need to create stunning and unique color schemes.
+In version 2.0.0, the Kmeans algorithm method was added, which clusters the pixels in the image into a specified number of groups to generate a color palette.
+In version 3.0.0, the Colorgram extraction method was introduced, which extracts the dominant colors directly from the image.
+This gives users two powerful methods for generating color palettes based on existing images.

+In version 2.0.1, the program was updated to include a console print out of saved image names, making it easier to keep track of your work.

+In version 3.5.1, the program's UI was updated to include a sleek dark mode theme, and the color range was expanded to include grey-scales.
+Additionally, the natural extraction feature now produces randomized colors from the full palette, providing even more versatility for generating unique color combinations.
+These updates make Palette Pro the ultimate tool for creating stunning color schemes for your designs and artwork.

-## Already have a copy of Palet Pro?
+## Already have a copy of Palette Pro?

 Pull the latest changes from your remote repository using the git pull command.
 Navigate to your Palette Pro directory and open a CMD window, copy and paste the command below and you are good to go!

     git pull

-##

-## Palette Pro v3.0.0 Release and Install instructions:
+## Palette Pro v3.5.1 Release and Install instructions:

 Review the code here - https://github.com/JAMadison/Palette_Pro/blob/main/main.py